ptrsd/form3/README.md

 Makefile consist of following stages:

 * docs - generates pdf from this file.
 The output file can be found in ```./build/output/README.pdf```.
+* lint - runs golangci-lint against the code.
-* tests - runs tests against test environment set up by docker-compose
+* test - runs tests against test environment set up by docker-compose.

 You can also run tests by using ```docker-compose up``` in the root directory of the project.